Download a printable version of the Bylaws here

 - are full-time students enrolled in a professional pharmacy program that is (fully) accredited by the Accreditation Council for Pharmacy Education (ACPE), or the Canadian Council for the Accreditation of Pharmacy Programs, and

-- have completed no less than one-half of the required professional didactic course work as defined for their degree, and
+- have completed no less than one-half of the required pre-Advanced Pharmacy Practice Experience (pre-APPE) professional course work as defined for their degree, and

 - rank in the highest 20 percent of their class as determined by the school or college in which they are enrolled and have attained a minimum professional grade point average (GPA) of 3.0 on a 4.0 scale, and